How unionization votes work

 SBS wasn’t involved in this unionize vote; however, we run every type of union election from unionization votes, officer elections, bargaining, contract ratifications, strikes, and more.
-We asked our SBS’ union election expert John Westerhaus, to offer background information and context to help bring some perspective to unionization votes.
+We asked our SBS’ union election expert Pete Westerhaus, to offer background information and context to help bring some perspective to unionization votes.

 What is a vote to unionize or not?

 A union is a group of workers organizing together to create agreements about pay, wages, hours, benefits, health and safety, and more.
 Union members vote for officers who make decisions on their behalf.
 A certain number of employees must agree to be represented to form a union.

 If a union is formed, workers can choose to be a member or not.
 Members can vote in union elections.
 Those choosing not to be members still enjoy union representation but cannot vote for officers, on contracts, and more.

 There are two ways workers can form a union – a card check or certification election.

 A card check does not require an election to form a union, just a third-party certification that signed authorization cards (stating employees would like to have union representation) are authentic.

 A certification election requires workers to organize and share union authorization cards to show their interest in union representation.
 With enough signed cards, the union can petition the National Labor Relations Board to hold an election.
 Elections ballots are confidential and primarily held in-person where workers are employed.
 Since the beginning of the COVID-19 pandemic, a few unions are loosening restrictions and allowing mail-in and online voting but expanded voting options are currently limited.

 If a majority of workers vote to form a union, their employer must recognize the union.